While its AstraZeneca covid vaccinations are suspended, Europe is confronting a third wave

 There were already warning signs for Europe in December, as Britain, the United States and Israel shot into action with aggressive vaccination campaigns.
 European countries started at about the same time — but the supplies of E.U. vaccines were so much lower that a gap quickly opened.

 The difference might not have mattered as much had the more contagious variant not started spreading.
-That effectively sparked an epidemic within the epidemic, making measures to combat viral spread less effective.
+That effectively sparked an epidemic within the pandemic, making measures to combat the virus’s spread less effective.

 Then, AstraZeneca announced it would deliver fewer than half of the doses it had promised in the first months of the year.